 Introduces the key terms, definitions, and concepts used to describe consumer behavior.
 Students will learn how we shape our product choices and purchase decisions by investigating the ways we think; the ways we process, store, and retrieve information when needed; and how relationships with others affect these decisions.
-Prerequisite: MKT 3023.

-MKT 3073 Professional Selling - 3 hours (Winterfest)
+MKT 3073 Professional Selling - 3 hours (Spring)

 Investigation, study and practice in the science and art of salesmanship, with emphasis on the consultative or professional approach to ascertaining the needs and wants of others, and assisting them to obtain satisfaction.
-Prerequisites: MKT 3023 and COM 1103 or COM 2393.